zeezephyr/urbanism-guide/content/en/austin/housing/affordable_housing.md

 - Planned Unit Development

 {{% alert title="Median Family Income" color="primary" %}}
-The income levels mentioned below are based on [Median Family Income (MFI)](https://www.austintexas.gov/sites/default/files/files/Housing_%26_Planning/MFI%20Chart%20Effective_2022.pdf).
+The income levels mentioned below are based on [Median Family Income (MFI)](https://www.austintexas.gov/sites/default/files/files/Housing_%26_Planning/MFI%20Chart%20Effective_2023.pdf).
 MFI is a measure of what the average household earns in the Austin-Round Rock area.
-The 100% MFI in 2022 was $88,250 for a family of 2 meaning half of all families earned less than this, and half earned more.
-This could be one family member earning $88,250, or 2 each earning $44,125, or any other split.
+The 100% MFI in 2023 was $97,850 for a family of 2 meaning half of all families earned less than this, and half earned more.
+This could be one family member earning $97,850, or 2 each earning $48,925, or any other split.
+There are MFI levels for all household sizes and incomes.
+Common ones are 80% and 60% MFI which would be $74,800 and $56,100 respectively.
 {{% /alert %}}

 ### Affordability Unlocked (AU)